raghav416/TokenGenx/README.md

 The Token Generator Fb Accounts
-Use New Facebook Account Because Old Account Stuck In Checkpoint In Tool User Agent
+Use New Facebook Account Because Old Account Stuck In Checkpoint In Tool User Agent.....
+Thanks
+~ Raghav Choudhary